spayne/soft_knuckles/README.md

 ### Prerequisites

-1. Install the real knuckles device driver from Steam.
-Currently the Soft Knuckles will refer to it's render models.  [https://help.steampowered.com/en/wizard/HelpWithGame/?appid=633750]
-2. Enable/Install the SteamVR beta.
+1. Enable/Install the SteamVR beta from within Steam.
-3. If you haven't already clone or update your openvr installation [https://github.com/ValveSoftware/openvr]
+2. If you haven't already clone or update your openvr installation [https://github.com/ValveSoftware/openvr]

 ### Installing and Running the Driver